 Railway Transport Regulations

-The Ministry of Transport, in cooperation with the General Authority of Civil Aviation, is working to develop the air transport sector and provide services that are commensurate with the ambition of the Kingdom of Saudi Arabia.
-Given the importance of the air transport sector,the country has established many international and domestic airports,numbering (15) domestic airports and (5) international airports.
+The Ministry of Transport, in cooperation with the General Authority of Civil Aviation, is working to develop the air transport sector and provide services that are commensurate with the ambition of Saudi Arabia.
+Given the importance of the air transport sector, the country has established multiple international and domestic airports, where the number of domestic airports is 15 and the international airports are counted as 5 airports.

-The General Authority of Civil Aviation also supervises this sector to ensure the achievement of general objectives such as the formulation of the civil aviation system in order to comply with the next phase and the Kingdom’s vision 2030 AD, the comprehensive implementation plan for all airports in line with the National Transformation Program in 2020, activating the aviation sector in the Kingdom to be the most important sectors Contributing to raising the domestic product, ensuring the development of airports according to a unified design model for airports with limited traffic to achieve the principle of “environmentally friendly”, distributing air traffic according to the model of hub airports, and developing infrastructure to keep pace with the volume of air traffic, establishing airports with international standards that provide the basic operational requirements that operate On reliable commercial bases, to develop non-navigational revenues, and to contribute to raising the operational capacity of airports.
+Furthermore, the General Authority of Civil Aviation supervises this sector to ensure the achievement of general objectives of the Kingdom’s vision 2030, stimulating the aviation sector in the Kingdom to be one of the most important sectors contributing to raising the gross domestic product, ensuring the development of airports according to a unified design model to achieve the principle of “environment friendly”, developing infrastructure to keep pace with the volume of air traffic, establishing airports with international standards that provide the basic operational requirements, and to contribute to raising the operational capacity of airports.